If you’re suffering from lower back pain, you may take some small comfort in knowing you’re not alone.

 “By far our most common procedure is the epidural steroid injection,” Junker said.
 “We use it for pain from the sciatic nerve running through the low back and legs.
 It is useful to decrease pain from swelling and inflammation.”

-Chronic pain cannot always be cured but it can be managed to significantly improve patients’ quality of life, he said.
+“Chronic pain cannot always be cured but it can be managed to significantly improve patients’ quality of life,” said Junker.